How Fans Make Fictional Languages Real

-The chart-topping Iceman has broken records—and done little to quell ongoing criticisms of the artist.
+The chart-topping album Iceman has broken records—and done little to quell ongoing criticisms of the artist.
 Where does that leave his fandom?

 In episode 1, “Detroit,” Sam Reid reintroduces Lestat as a messy, self-destructive rock star—and proves he was born to play this role.